Now that the back to school season is here, it’s worth considering your child’s backpack.

-As the end of summer vacation nears and the new school year begins, students are preparing for a successful new academic year.
-As parents and children are planning their “back-to-school” lists, Dr. Jeff McQuaite of Azzatori Chiropractic-Doylestown is urging them to keep backpack safety in mind and to work as a team with Central Bucks Schools to “lighten the load”.
+Dr. Jeff McQuaite of McQuaite Chiropractic-Doylestown asks parents keep backpack safety in mind and to work as a team with Central Bucks Schools to “lighten the load”.

-Weighty backpacks have received increasing attention in recent years as the persistent cause of back, neck, and shoulder problems in kids.
+Several studies link weighty backpacks with persistent cause of back, neck, and shoulder problems in kids.
 Research suggests that children with back pain often develop chronic symptoms lasting into adulthood, making it all the more important to tackle back and neck pain early in life.
 Since if they are left it could lead to more problems when they are older. to find out more, you might want to check out them out at this website.

 This backpack “overload” sent over 8,000 children last year to hospital emergency rooms for injuries related to backpack.
 A 2004 study from the University of California showed that 64% of students between ages 11-15 reported back pain from their backpacks, with 21% reporting the pain lasted more than 6 months.
-Two studies from Boston University showed that 84% of students reported pain and discomfort from backpack usage and another in 2004 published in Work Magazine revealed that 31% of the students reported having difficulty participating in activities as a result of pain.
+Two studies from Boston University showed that 84% of students reported pain and discomfort from backpack usage.
+Another study published in Work Magazine revealed that 31% of the students reported having difficulty participating in activities as a result of pain.
 Nearly 25% of students reported having difficulty carrying their books during school because of pain, and 19% reported having difficulty playing sports.
 To carry your essentials, you should look into the best backpacks for school to help make your choice easier.

 The majority of kids (59.6%) reported some type of neck, back, or shoulder pain.
 More than a third of children (35.3%) reported neck pain, more than a quarter of kids (26.2%) had low-back pain, and 33% of children had shoulder pain.

-Other problems associated with backpack overload are conditions called “Cervicobrachial syndrome and or Thoracic Outlet Syndrome”.
-A heavily loaded backpack causes the shoulder straps to compress delicate nerves, arteries and veins passing underneath.
+There are other problems associated with backpack overload too.
+Called “Cervicobrachial syndrome and or Thoracic Outlet Syndrome”, a heavily loaded backpack causes the shoulder straps to compress delicate nerves, arteries and veins passing underneath.
 This can lead to numbness and tingling in the arms.

-Dr. Jeff says “A lot of these problems can be addressed by using proper body mechanics.
+Dr. McQuaite says “A lot of these problems can be addressed by using proper body mechanics.
 While they may not be “cool”, it will help prevent the possibility of long term damage.”

 In an effort to cut down on the number of these injuries, Dr. McQuaite offers parents the following backpack safety advice:

-- Never let a child carry more than 10-15% of his or her body weight.
+- Never let a child carry more than 10-15% of his or her body weight in the backpack.

 - Load heaviest items closest to the child’s back and arrange books and materials to prevent them from sliding.